 Select this function to view the flight log.
 The flight log contains the duration of each of the last 24 logged flights.
 Duration is displayed in hours and minutes.
-Eight flights are displayed at a time.
 Use the up/down or the rotary control to navigate through the log.
 Empty log entries are shown as "-----".